bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_CableSegmentOccurenceFiberSegment/Documentation.md

-Occurences properties of fiber segments.
+Properties of fiber segment occurrences.